Altamaha Technical College: Locations

-ATC's primary campus is located in Jesup.
-The school also has campuses in Baxley, Hazlehurst, Kingsland, and Brunswick.
+ATC's primary campus was located in Jesup.
+The school also had campuses in Baxley, Hazlehurst, Kingsland, and Brunswick.

 Official symbol

-The Dodecahedron is the official symbol of Altamaha Technical College.
+The Dodecahedron was the official symbol of Altamaha Technical College.
 The twelve faceted sides are pentagons that represent the multiple facets of technical education, and is a reminder to stay focused on the future and to be multifaceted in the school's programs and services.
 The inspiration for this choice was the design for the deep space probes in the novel Contact by Carl Sagan.